 - 1 Tablespoon capers

-- Cut the tomato into bite-sized pieces over a large serving bowl to catch the dripping juice.
-Add in the cucumber, bell pepper, onion, and olives.
+- Begin by cutting the tomato into bite-sized pieces over a large bowl to catch the dripping juice.
+Add in the chopped cucumber, bell pepper, onion, and olives.

 - Sprinkle salt over the prepared vegetables.
 Use your hands to gently toss the ingredients together, occasionally squeezing to allow the tomatoes to release more juices.